Volunteer for the CAS

 The CAS has a great culture and history of volunteerism and depends very heavily on its volunteers.
 The Participation Survey is the primary tool used by committee chairpersons to staff their committees.
-In July, 2013, please take the time to complete the participation survey.
+Please take the time to complete the participation survey when it is available.

 Your volunteering is good for the CAS, but it’s also good for YOU.

 - Volunteering provides a great opportunity for networking.
 Working on CAS Committees is a great way to meet other CAS members with similar interests.

 - Serving as a committee member or chair will give you the opportunity to develop interpersonal and time management skills that will benefit you on the job.

 - Many volunteer opportunities offer a chance to become involved in pioneering fields of actuarial practice.